zivlakmilos/magicbook/README.md

 The author, {{ name }}, was born in Denmark.
 ```

-The YAML Frontmatter also allows you to specify configuration specific for each file.
+The YAML Frontmatter also allows you to override some configuration for each file.
 For example, you can specify a custom layout for a file.
 This will override any settings in the configuration file.

 ```markdown
 ---
 layout: layouts/introduction.html
 ---
 ```

+This only work for the following configuration variables:

+- `layout`

 ### Stylesheets